 Fri 1 Apr, 6-8pm // Preview

-Bring your own picnic to enjoy together and explore the exhibition.
+We enjoyed a picnic together and explored the exhibition.

 Sat 2 Apr, 2-4pm // Powered by permaculture

-Explore the abundance of the edges in and around the SAW garden with foraging Permaculture designer Pia Castleton.
-Pia will invite us to ‘use edges and value the marginal’, one of the 12 Permaculture principles.
-Join a short foraging walk beginning and ending at the SAW garden.
-This event is in collaboration with Baltic and is part of Shieldfield Grows.
-Booking essential.
+We explored the abundance of the edges in and around the SAW garden with foraging Permaculture designer Pia Castleton.
+Pia invited us to ‘use edges and value the marginal’, one of the 12 Permaculture principles.
+We took part in a short foraging walk beginning and ending at the SAW garden.
+This event was in collaboration with Baltic and is part of Shieldfield Grows.

-12 April*, collectively create seed paper and chat about why and how we should care for the natural world as individuals and as community.
-On 26 April, we’ll respond to eco issues through the medium of print with Theresa Easton.
-Our prints will incorporate our seed paper to create a unique conversation starter.
+We collectively created seed paper and chatted about why and how we should care for the natural world as individuals and as community.
+We also responded to eco issues through the medium of print with Theresa Easton.
+Our prints incorporate our seed paper to create a unique conversation starter.

 Fri 29 Apr, 7-9pm // Tell it to the Bees: thinking about climate grief

-Join us for an informal and in-depth discussion thinking about why care for the environment is a social justice issue, how we can collectively care for creation and what Christianity brings to the conversation.
-Speakers include Andii Bowsher, David Wilkinson, Hannah Malcolm, Richard Young and Rev Sarah Moon.
+We held an informal and in-depth discussion thinking about why care for the environment is a social justice issue, how we can collectively care for creation and what Christianity brings to the conversation.
+Speakers included Andii Bowsher, David Wilkinson, Hannah Malcolm, Richard Young and Rev Sarah Moon.

 Wed 4 May, 10am-12pm // Hydroponics: Grow with the flow

-Come and learn all about hydroponics, soilless growth of plants.
-We’ll learn how to ‘be the bee’ by hand pollinating plants and see how important hydroponics is in terms of local growing.
-This event is part of Shieldfield Grows.
-Booking essential.
+We learnt about hydroponics, soilless growth of plants.
+We learnt how to ‘be the bee’ by hand pollinating plants and see how important hydroponics is in terms of local growing.
+This event was part of Shieldfield Grows.

 Fri 13 May, 7-11pm // The Late Shows

 A special late night exhibition opening and activities, part of Newcastle & Gateshead’s annual culture crawl: The Late Shows.
-Have fun contributing to our seedpaper honeycomb wall, add to the bees stamped on the gallery wall (we’re aiming to represent 25,000 bee species) and create your own seed pod to grow wildflowers around Newcastle and beyond.
+Visitors had fun contributing to our seedpaper honeycomb wall, adding to the bees stamped on the gallery wall and creating their own seed pod to grow wildflowers around Newcastle and beyond.

 Fri 27 May, 7-9pm // Kiss the Ground screening & permaculture dance performance

 A screening of the incredible film Kiss the Ground which reveals that, by regenerating the world’s soils, we can completely and rapidly stabilise the Earth’s climate, restore lost ecosystems and create abundant food supplies.
-Dance artist Francesca Willow will also perform a piece inspired by permaculture.
-A short time of Q&A and discussion with professionals in the field will follow the dance and film.
-Light refreshments available.
-Booking essential.
+Dance artist Francesca Willow also performed a piece inspired by permaculture.
+A short time of Q&A and discussion with professionals in the field followed the dance and film.

 Tue 10 & 24 May, 6.30-8pm // Craft Action Collective: Dyes from plants

-On 10 May, we’ll make inks and dyes using plants commonly recognised as weeds.
-On 24 May, we’ll block print and paint napkins with our plant-based dyes.
-Using natural patterns and colours attractive to bees, we’ll explore bees’ connection to the food we eat and how best to protect them.
+On 10 May, we made inks and dyes using plants commonly recognised as weeds.
+On 24 May, we block printed and painted napkins with our plant-based dyes.
+Using natural patterns and colours attractive to bees, we explore bees’ connection to the food we eat and how best to protect them.
 Facilitated by artist Katie Pollard.

 Wed 1 June, 10am-12pm // Born to Bee Wild

-Come and learn about sustainable and pollinator friendly gardening.
-This event is part of Shieldfield Grows.
-Booking essential.
+We learnt about sustainable and pollinator friendly gardening.
+This event was part of Shieldfield Grows.

 Sat 11 June, 2-3.30pm // B-Line walks

-A one hour walk around Shieldfield with specialists in pollinators from Northumbria University.
-We’ll learn about B-lines (a nationally mapped network of existing and potential wildflower habitats that criss-cross the country) and pollination corridors (a pathway that will offer continuous habitat and forage to vulnerable native species).
-Booking essential.
+A short walk around Shieldfield with specialists in pollinators from Northumbria University.
+We learnt about B-lines (a nationally mapped network of existing and potential wildflower habitats that criss-cross the country) and pollination corridors (a pathway that will offer continuous habitat and forage to vulnerable native species).

 Fri 24 June, 4-8pm // Garden opening celebration

-Come and celebrate all the hard work that’s gone into further developing our garden space.
+We celebrated all the hard work that’s gone into further developing our garden space.
 With new trees, planting areas and gathering spaces, we’ll be able to grow, cook and share food together in a calming space.
 In the long term the garden will continue to be a community space for hospitality, art, discussions and activism.
-All children must be accompanied by a responsible adult.

 Craft activities and light refreshments, 4-5pm